Autism spectrum disorder

 Having ASD puts you at risk of depression, anxiety, impulsive behavior, and mood swings.

 Many people with ASD have some level of mental impairment.
 Children with fragile X syndrome are more likely to develop ASD.
 This syndrome is caused by a defect on a section of the X chromosome.
 It’s a common cause of mental impairment, particularly among boys.

-This rare disorder causes benign tumors to grow in the organs, including the brain.
+Tuberous sclerosis is a rare disorder that causes benign tumors to grow in your organs, including your brain.
 The link between tuberous sclerosis and ASD is unclear.
-However, studies have shown that ASD rates are much higher among children with tuberous sclerosis than those without tuberous sclerosis.
+However, ASD rates are much higher among children with tuberous sclerosis than those without the condition, reports the

 Other problems that can accompany ASD include aggression, unusual sleep habits, unusual eating habits, and digestive issues.